Diversity and Inclusion

 Indigenous Course Requirement

-This initiative has been student led.
-The University of Winnipeg Students Association came forward with a proposal for an Indigenous Course requirement.
-This proposal has been the site of informal and formal discussion and debate at The University of Winnipeg among students, faculty and staff, and community members.
-These discussions helped to formulate the criteria being used to assess courses.
+The initiative was originally student-led, as the UWinnipeg Students’ Association came forward with a proposal for the ICR.
+The original proposal was the site of informal and formal discussion and debate at the University among students, faculty, and staff, as well as community members.
+Those discussions helped to formulate the criteria that’s being used today to assess courses.